Supplemental Security Income (SSI)

 Social Security Benefits for People Living with HIV/AIDS

 Information on the duties and responsibilities of a Representative Payee appointed by the Social Security Administration to receive Social Security or SSI benefits for anyone who can’t manage or direct the management of their benefits.
+A Social Security representative payee is appointed by the Social Security Administration to manage Social Security or Supplemental Security Income benefit payments for people who need help managing their money.
+(JUNE 27, 2023)

 Back to top